pubudumanoj/hic-scaffolding/README.md

 `>scaffold_1`

 Optionally, you can modifiy each parameter defined in the config file accordingly.
 In order to do this you can either create a `nextflow.config`file in the working directory or add them as arguments to `nextflow run`

+You can run the pipeline in your local machine, Compute Canada cluster (Narval, Beluga, Cedar and Graham are supported) or McGill University Genome Center cluster Abacus
+You can use `-profile local` or nothing to run in the local machine To run in Compute Canada cluster use -profile cc_hpc To run in Abacus use `-profile abacus`

 #### Acknowledgement

 Special thanks to Dr. [Rob Syme](https://github.com/robsyme) for continuous support and improvments